 Yes, in the Master of Education ISP program you will have the opportunity to visit Canadian public schools as a field experience.

 Master of Education is the degree conferred upon completion of the Program.
 Your diploma does not indicate “International Student Program.”
 It will also list your area of specialization.

 International Programs Office

 Welcome to our corner of the world!
 The Faculty of Education has its own International Programs office that provides services for the Master of Education International Student Program.
 From your first admissions inquiry to congratulating you at graduation, we look forward to supporting you during your educational journey.
 We are located on the ground level of Welch Hall, Offices 9DEF.

 - Admissions inquires and scheduling of writing sample collection and interviews

 - Orientation at the beginning and at midpoints of your program

 - Academic tutoring

-- Assistance with volunteer, internship placements and career education
+- Assistance with volunteer placements

 - Immigration advising and fee-based services with a Regulated Canadian Immigration Consultant (RCIC)